 Capt.
 John W. Eavenson - Co.
 F

 Eavenson, John W. (John William Eavenson) - 3d Sgt 10/15/1861.
 Appointed 2d Sgt June 22, 1862. was wounded Dec 13, 1863 and disabled, at Fredericksburg, Va., while turning around to speak to the Capt., a ball struck him in the back of his left shoulder and coming out through the front.
 Appointed 1st Sgt March 29, 1863.
 Transferred to Co.
 G, 25th Battn.
 Ga.
 Provost Guard Inf. in 1864.
 Appears on rolls of Co.
 M, 25th Battn.
 Ga.
 Provost Guard Inf. dated April 16, 1864, as 2d Lt., presence or absence not stated.
 Elected 2d Lt.
 Co.
 E, 1st Battn.
 Ga.
 Reserve Cavalry March 23, 1864.
 Roll from March 23, to October 31, 1864, only roll on file, shows him absent sick.
 No later record.
 (Born in Elbert County, Ga.
 May 28th, 1840.
 Died December 1, 1935.)
 In 1860, John Eavenson was a single farmer living with his parents, George and L. Eavenson, along with eight siblings.
-His father was a farmer and owed real estate valued at $4,000 and personal property valued at $7,000.
-The main value of his personal property was seven slaves.
 John Eavenson was the brother of Willis Jefferson Eavenson and Thomas M. Eavenson, both of Company F.

 John married Jane J. Oglesby on May 18th, 1865.
 He filed a CSA pension application in Elbert Co. in 1900.
 Stated in application he was wounded so severely at Fredericksburg that he was discharged from the service.
 Stated occupation as saw milling.
 L. D. Thornton signed an affidavit attesting to his wounds and service.
 Buried at Hill Crest Cemetery, Elbert County, GA, lived to be 95 years old.
 Tombstone reads: Capt.
 Co F. 38 Ga Reg CSA.